 The Best Way to Deal with Shredded Paper

-Your best option for dealing with shredded paper?
+Your best option?
 Reduce how much paper you need to shred in the first place!
-Opt for online statements when practical.
-If you prefer hard copies, pull out the mandatory privacy notices, return mail envelopes and other papers they include that do not contain confidential information before shredding.
+Opt for online statements.
+If you prefer hard copies, pull out the privacy notices, return mail envelopes and other papers that do not contain confidential information before shredding.
 If you go to the extreme of shredding anything with your address on it, simply rip your address off that magazine or junk mail rather than shredding the whole lot.

 Do you still have questions about shredded paper recycling?
 Please feel free to give us a call!
 We’re happy to answer them.